-Increase collaboration and outreach to address sagebrush ecosystem threats and support the Programmatic mission.
+Increase collaborationcoordination and outreach to address sagebrush ecosystem threats and support the Programmatic mission.

-Objective 1: Foster continuous collaboration with stakeholders and partners.
+Objective 1: Foster continuous collaboration coordination with stakeholders and partners.

-- Strategy: Facilitate statewide and local area working group meetings to identify causal factors for the GRSG population or habitat triggers and determine adaptive management actions. - Strategy: Support education on riparian management through partnerships with Nevada Creeks and Communities. - Strategy: Participate in annual State Mitigation Summits and subsequent technical meetings to remain informed about mitigation strategies and policies beyond Nevada.
+- Strategy: Facilitate statewide and local area working group meetings to identify causal factors for the GRSG population or habitat triggers and determine adaptive management actions. - Strategy: Engage with land management and conservation agencies, permittees and private landowners, and others to engage in collaborativecoordinated management of land and habitats in locations identified through the adaptive management process. - Strategy: Support education on riparian management through partnerships with the Nevada Creeks and Communities Team. - Strategy: Participate in annual State Mitigation Summits and subsequent technical meetings to remain informed about mitigation strategies and policies beyond Nevada.

-Objective 2: Maximize restoration efforts through partnerships.
+Objective 2: Maximize restoration conservation and enhancement efforts through partnerships.

-- Strategy: Collaborate with state and federal agencies, private landowners, and local partners to design and implement restoration treatments. - Strategy: Promote and support the implementation of the Wild Free-Roaming Horses and Burros Act of 1971 and related BLM/USFS land use plans. - Strategy: Collaborate with local groups to initiate large-scale restoration efforts and/or conduct field trials evaluating the effectiveness of invasive weed control techniques. - Strategy: Facilitate the development of locally sourced native seeds for use in restoration projects and enhance the seed market conditions.
+- Strategy: Collaborate_Coordinate with state and federal agencies, private landowners, conservation districts, and other and-local partners to design and implement restoration conservation and enhancement projectstreatments. - Strategy: Promote and support the implementation of the Wild Free-Roaming Horses and Burros Act of 1971, as amended, and related BLM/USFS land use plans. - Strategy: Collaborate_Coordinate with local groups to initiate large-scale restoration_conservation and enhancement efforts and/or conduct field trials evaluating the effectiveness of invasive weed control and project treatment techniques. - Strategy: Facilitate the development of locally sourced native and beneficial non-native seeds for use in restoration-projects and enhance the seed market conditions.